Globally, labour productivity has slowed over time

 Source: BloombergNEF (November 2022).

-The global energy crisis has brought concerns about energy security and cost to the fore for consumers, businesses and governments alike.
+The global energy crisis has brought concerns about energy security and cost to the forefront for consumers, businesses and governments alike.
 A renewables-based energy system is likely to be both more secure and cheaper than a fossil fuels-based system, so recent developments should ultimately accelerate the transition to a low-carbon energy system.

 With interest rate expectations peaking out, inflation likely to moderate, and the major developed world economies set to enter recession, 2023 should be a good year for debt markets.
 High-quality sovereigns are our favoured exposure and duration looks attractive.
 Some caution is warranted for credit and select emerging markets as recessionary conditions could see risk spreads rise in some areas.